The Boys Season 4: Release date, cast, plot & more

 We’re also expecting Jensen Ackles to make a return as Soldier Boy.
 Kripke previously told Entertainment Tonight: “The old TV adage is like, never kill anyone unless you really, really have to.
 Never close a door, open a window.
 We’ll all have to wait and see, but I can’t imagine the series ending without Soldier Boy making another appearance.”

-Simon Pegg will return as Hugh Campbell Sr., after appearing in just five episodes of Season 1 before vanishing in Season 2 and re-appearing in the opener of Season 3.
+Simon Pegg will return as Hughie’s dad.
+After appearing in just five episodes of Season 1, he vanished in Season 2, before re-appearing in Season 3.
+He’ll be joined by Rosemarie DeWitt as Hughie’s mother, a character we’ve yet to meet previously.

-He’ll be joined by Black Mirror star Rosemarie DeWitt as Hughie’s mother, a character who’s never been seen in the show so far.
 Supernatural’s Rob Benedict and Once Upon a Time’s Elliot Knight have also joined the cast in undisclosed roles.

 The Boys Season 4 plot: What will it be about?